ttboma/practice-leetcode-cpp/README.md

 If you are using Visual Studio Code and showing some error messages for include headers, set Cmake: `Build Directory` to `${workspaceFolder}/build` or `${workspaceFolder}/build-debug` or `${workspaceFolder}/build-release` or whatever your cmake binary directory

-Please use this cmake custom command to exploit clang-format on all cpp and hpp files, where `build` followed by `--build` option is the cmake build directory you specified by, for example, `cmake -G "Unix Makefiles" -B build-debug .`
+Please use this cmake custom command to exploit clang-format on all cpp and hpp files, where `build` followed by `--build` option is the cmake build directory you specified by, for example, `cmake -S . -G "Unix Makefiles" -B build`

 ```bash
 % cmake --build build-debug --target clang-format